eodud0582/Node_Classification_with_Graph_Neural_Networks_GNN/MultiviewGNN/README.md

     * **Layer:** `SAGEConv`.
     * **Role:** Aggregates neighborhood information efficiently.
 GraphSAGE is excellent at generalizing to nodes that have slightly different local structures.

+**Why this combination?
+(The Synergy)**

+While GAT focuses on specific important neighbors, GraphSAGE generalizes well over neighborhood averages, and ResGCN preserves global structural signals through deeper layers.

+By concatenating these views, the model becomes robust: if the attention mechanism fails on a noisy edge, the ResGCN branch still provides a reliable baseline signal.
+This prevents the "over-smoothing" problem often seen in single-architecture GNNs.

 ### C. Feature Fusion
 * The outputs of all three branches are **concatenated** (stacked together).
 * A final Multi-Layer Perceptron (MLP) processes this combined vector to classify the node.